Rajasagar/Data-analysis-of-YouTube-india/README.md

 This dataset contains the youtube data for country india and Data is provided in between 2017 and 2018.

-Dataset fields include video_id, trending_date, title, channel_title, category_id,publish_time, tags, views, likes, dislikes, comment_count.
+Datasets fields include video_id, trending_date, title, channel_title, category_id,publish_time, tags, views, likes, dislikes, comment_count.
 There are total 37352 rows and 16 columns.

 In this analysis we use Pandas, Numpy, Matplotlib and seaborn libraries.